Informo/specs/content/introduction/_index.md

 Informo needs to be as open and collaborative as possible for people to get involved, thus for it to work.
-For this reason, this documentation is also open and collaborative, which means that anyone can submit changes requests by following the [specifications change submission protocol](/introduction/scsp).
+For this reason, this documentation is also open and collaborative, which means that anyone can submit change requests by following the [specifications change submission protocol](/introduction/scsp).

 ### What is Informo?